 The end-to-end media streams must be successfully connected by implementing hosted NAT traversal and media anchoring.
 The SIP server also needs to quickly scale to handle any increase in the number of devices or to handle new scenarios or use-cases.

 iotcomms.io SIP Server as a Service

-iotcomms.io delivers a cloud-native SIP Server infrastructure for any provider of reliable mission critical real-time voice and/or video communications services.
-Provided as a managed service from the cloud, it sets up, runs and maintains a SIP server infrastructure including all the vital tasks described above which are totally fundamental for reliable end-to-end communications.
+iotcomms.io delivers a cloud-native SIP Server infrastructure to any provider of mission critical real-time voice and/or video communications services.
+Provided as a managed service from the cloud, it sets up, runs and maintains a SIP server infrastructure including all the vital tasks described above which are fundamental for reliable end-to-end communications.

 The reliability and availability provided with a cloud-native approach are crucial for the safety and security of the service that runs on top of the SIP infrastructure.
 By utilizing the global presence, multiple locations and instances of cloud-based public datacenters the service is easy to scale and ready to deliver outstanding performance.

 Avoid the complexity around NAT traversal, database backends or SIP server scalability, and benefit from a ready-to-use SIP server service from iotcomms.io.

 A SIP server is an essential part in critical and real-time voice and/or video communications.
 The tasks of the SIP server are many, and the complexity in assuring seamless end-to-end communications should not be under estimated.

 iotcomms.io offers full SIP Server functionality as a managed service.
 The complexity of running the infrastructure with many devices and advanced use cases is packaged in feature-rich and easy-to-use APIs.

 iotcomms.io runs your SIP or WebRTC based real-time communication services by providing cloud-native scalability, reliability, and security assuring critical voice and video services and applications are working as your customers expect them to.